Beyond the Delay-Doppler Domain: A Time-Frequency Framework for Low-Overhead, Scalable OTFS Channel Estimation: Low Complexity Coarse Channel Estimation

 Based on \cref{eq:TF_private}, \( Y_{n_c}[n,m]\), viewed as a function of $n_c$, for $n_c=0,1,\ldots,N_c-1$, is the sum of $J$ discrete time complex sinusoids, each with frequency $g_c{\sin(\theta_j)}/{\lambda}$ and corresponding complex amplitude $A_j[n,m]$.
-The frequencies and corresponding amplitudes can be found, among various spectrum estimation methods, using an $N_c$-point DFT.
+The frequencies and corresponding amplitudes can be found using an $N_c$-point DFT.
 Based on the frequencies, the AoAs $\hat{\theta}_j$, serving as coarse estimates of $\theta_j$, can then be determined.
-The DFT-based estimation can be applied to all TF-domain bins $[n,m]$, and the resulting angle estimates can then be averaged.
+The DFT-based estimation can be applied to all TF domain bins $[n,m]$, and the resulting angle estimates can then be averaged.